Mooov Docs

 1. Email ops@mooov.money with: your product name, redirect URI allowlist (one per environment), webhook URL per environment, and your security contact.

-2. Mooov operator creates a platform_integrators row and mints a sandbox platform key.
-You receive the secret via the secret-handoff runbook (1Password share, 24h TTL).
+2. Mooov provisions your platform integration and mints a sandbox platform key.
+You receive the secret via a 1Password share (24h TTL).

 3. You build against sandbox.
 When you're ready to go live, repeat the ceremony for prod.
 Sandbox and prod keys are different secrets and they never share grants.